diogoferreira9/battleship-game/README.md

 # Battleship Game

 ## Overview
-Batalha Naval, or Battleship, is a strategy-type guessing game traditionally played on grid paper.
+Battleship is a strategy-type guessing game traditionally played on grid paper.
 This implementation of the game is a digital version developed in Kotlin, aimed at providing an interactive and engaging experience for users.
 The game supports single-player mode against the computer, offering features like ship placement, gameplay, saving, and loading game states.

 ## Features
 - **Flexible Board Configuration**: Users can define the board's size within the constraints of the game rules.